 Moving Your Indoor Olive Tree Outside

 If you keep your tree as a houseplant, wait until all danger of frost has passed before moving it outside in spring.
 Help it acclimate by keeping it in a sheltered spot for the first few days and gradually expose it to more sunshine and wind.
 Keep checking to make sure the soil doesn’t dry out.

 After 7 to 10 days, put your olive tree in full sun.
 It can vacation outside until frost.
 Before you bring it back in, reverse the acclimation process.
 Move it back into a partially shaded spot for a week to 10 days to help it adjust to the lower light levels in your home.

 You’ll probably need to repot your olive after the first year, when the roots become crowded.
 Move it up one pot size at a a time.
 If it’s already in the largest container you want to use, top dress it instead with 2 to 3 inches of fresh potting mix.

-If you live and garden in zone 8 or warmer, you can plant your olive tree outside.
-Give it a spot with full sun and, if needed, amend your soil with compost or other organic material so improve the drainage.
+If you live and garden in Zone 8 or warmer, you can plant your olive tree outside.
+Give it a spot with full sun and, if needed, amend your soil with compost or other organic material to improve the drainage.